nih-cfde/2023-april-all-hands-meeting/docs/index.md

 ## Agenda

-A [detailed agenda](https://docs.google.com/document/d/1zFuoyL0a9T6uM_WrGTjfGirlL30ZDGgS/edit) is available for viewing.
+Stay tuned for a detailed agenda.

-Presentations and other resources are available in the [CFDE All-Hands Meeting 2022 Google Drive folder](https://drive.google.com/drive/folders/13NhWKYlPKPiZ5V8sob67CLU9F9g4Fx_0?usp=sharing).
+Presentations and other resources are available in the [CFDE All-Hands April 2023 Google Drive folder](https://drive.google.com/drive/folders/1axSoVORpgKjNnWYF_gQngGml5ZDvZRAH?usp=sharing).

-## Video Recordings

-Links for viewing the Zoom Stream are available [here](https://docs.google.com/document/d/1zFk8LdCq_GIxs6gCGcJ-qpexScfnc2ZyVu_LtbA7SHc/edit?usp=sharing).
-These links are currently available to CFDE members only.

 ## Resturants